acartalade/ONLINE-RESUME/doc/index.rst

       **Topic** |br|
       -- |br|
-      «Phase-Field models with LBM and MultiScale Modeling» |br|
+      «Phase-field models with LBM and MultiScale Modeling» |br|
-      Accreditation to Supervise Research in Physics |br|
+      «Phase-field models and fractional Eqs simulated by LBM» |br|
-      «Phase-Field models with LBM and MultiScale Modeling» |br|
+      «Phase-field models with LBM and MultiScale Modeling» |br|
       «Inverse modeling -- Flow and transport in porous media» |br|
       Service of Thermal-hydraulics and Fluid Mechanics |br|
       |br|